mmu-webdesign/Level4-web-term-1/HTML/html01/09-images.md

 - `painted-ladies.jpg`
      - The beautiful Painted Ladies, a row of Victorian and Edwardian style houses located across from Alamo Square park.
 A must visit location for all visitors.

-- Select Run to view in the browser
+- Save `exercise-07.html` in your editor.

+- Refresh the page in your browser.

-- Your captions should sit neatly underneath the images
+- Your captions should sit neatly underneath the images.

 > Note that the captions can be styled by CSS.
 They don't need to stay this ugly.